-How Montreal's St-Henri neighbourhood has become a battleground in Canada's gentrification debate
+How Montreal's Saint-Henri neighbourhood has become a battleground in Canada's gentrification debate

 As anger erupts in St-Henri over 'condo-ization' of neighourhood, few offer solutions for clash of values

-Once a bastion of Montreal's francophone working class, made famous by author Gabrielle Roy in The Tin Flute, Montreal's St-Henri neighbourhood has in recent years become a favourite of condo-developers and fine diners.
+Once a bastion of Montreal's francophone working class, made famous by author Gabrielle Roy in The Tin Flute, Montreal's Saint-Henri neighbourhood has in recent years become a favourite of condo-developers and fine diners.

 Some of the best restaurants in the country — Joe Beef, Tuck Shop — are now established institutions along Notre Dame West, which not so long ago was speckled with vacant properties and discount stores.